 The dedicated legal team of attorneys at Stewart J. Guss, Attorney at Law, in Houston, works tirelessly to protect the rights of head-on accident victims.
 You may have sustained injuries, you may have questions about what to do next, and you may not even know where to start.
-Please know that the lawyers at Stewart J. Guss, Attorney at Law, offer a FREE consultation on your case, so call us right now at , or .
+Please know that the lawyers at Stewart J. Guss, Attorney at Law, offer a FREE consultation on your case, so call us right now at 800-898-4877, or click HERE to send us a question or get more information.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 Our experienced car accident attorneys have gone to bat with insurance companies for decades.
 We know the games they play, and we’re adept at turning the tables on them.
 If you’ve been injured by another driver’s negligence, we’re here to help.